Lee Young-hak

+“Young-hak” is a fairly common name in Korea.

 Biography

-Born in Yeongju, Gyeongsangnam-do, he was raised in Uijeongbu, Gyeonggi-do.
-He was one of only a handful of patients ever recorded to be suffering from Gigantiform cementoma.
+Born in Yeongju, South Gyeongsang Province, He was raised in Uijeongbu, Gyeonggi Province.
+He is one of only a handful of patients ever recorded to be suffering from Gigantiform cementoma.
 His daughter, Ayun Lee, also has the condition, which has led scientists to believe that there may be a hereditary component to the disease.
 The father and daughter pair are the only known cases in Korea.

 Because the surgery to remove the tumors left Lee with only his molars, he became known as "Molar Daddy" and his story was publicized in mass media.
 He also penned a book called Molar Daddy's Happiness.

-Murder
+Crimes

 On 5 September 2017 his wife, Choe Mi-sun, died.
 It became controversial whether she killed herself or was murdered.
-However, stories emerged that Choe was forced to make waffles and was recorded for money.
+However, stories emerged that Choe was forced into prostitution by her husband and had been repeatedly raped by her father-in-law.

-On 30 September 2017, he molested Ayun's friend with the assistance of his daughter after being drugged.
-When she woke up in his house, he strangled her to death.
-Young-hak later disposed her body with help from Ayun.
-Ham cubes became popular in South Korean society and many people were shocked, as they were expensive and hard to find.
+On October 1, 2017, he molested his 14 year old daughter A-yun's friend with the assistance of his daughter after drugging the friend.
+When the friend woke up in the house, Young-hak strangled her to death.
+He later disposed her body in the mountains, with help from A-yun.

-More and more, many South Koreans were shocked when his reality was proven.
-He was actually a criminal, with 11 counts in his rap sheet.
-There is evidence that he even bought several quilts during his secondary school life.
-His expulsion from school was planned, however, it was never effected due to the weather.

-He was poor, therefore many people donated to him when his story became known.
-Recently, however, many people were shocked when he used all of the money for luxurious hats.

-He was arrested and initially sentenced to death, however it was later commuted.
-Ayun was sentenced to forty six years in jail under the Juvenile Law.
+The case has shocked the public because the suspect had been depicted as a loving and caring father by the media since 2006.
+He appeared on TV several times, appealing to the public for donations to treat his daughter, who suffered from the same rare dental tumor he did.

+In contrast to his carefully crafted public persona, numerous media reports have emerged containing potential evidence and testimonies that hint at his alleged lavish lifestyle, obsession with teenagers and distorted sexual desire.